Pop melankolis: Musical origin

 The stylistic origins of pop melankolis was largely attributed by critics to the 1963 country ballad "Patah Hati" by Rachmat Kartolo (pictured).

 The origin of pop melankolis can be traced back to the 1963 country ballad "Patah Hati" by Rachmat Kartolo, which gained popularity after Sukarno banned rock and roll music which he dubbed "ngak-ngik-ngok".
 According to music critic Remy Sylado, writing in 1977, this and other songs by Kartolo became a monumental change in Indonesian pop music, which became characterized by "crying and weeping because of broken heart".

 Following the success of "Patah Hati", many rock and roll bands in the 1960s and 1970s such as Koes Plus, Panbers, and The Mercy's began moving towards playing pop melankolis music.
-Many songwriters and composers who would be influential to the genre originated from these bands, such as Rinto Harahap (who was the founder of the band The Mercy's), Pance Pondaag (who was part of the band Peace), and Deddy Dores.
+Many songwriters and composers who would be influential to the genre originated from these bands, such as Rinto Harahap (who was part of the band The Mercy's), Pance Pondaag (who was part of the band Peace), and Deddy Dores (who was part of the band God Bless).
 Pop singers would later began releasing similar sentimental songs, such as Broery Pesulima and Titiek Puspa.